eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/create-your-first-microservice-javascript.md

     console.log('Listening for incoming messages');
   };

-  // Cache for our previous values received so we can compute our average const prevSpeeds = [];
+  // Cache for your previous values received so you can compute your average const prevSpeeds = [];
   const prevAccelerations = [];
   const prevRpms = [];